FTCThunderbots/2014-Code/How to use the API.md

 The line `pTimer_t bar = &foo;` is equivalent to `Timer_t * bar = &foo;`
 if you want to use raw C.

+**WARNING: Timer system does not work due to limitations of ROBOTC!**